 In a nutshell, the cost of developing a mobile app can range from $3,000 to $300,000.
 The range is huge, but fortunately there are several key factors that have a decisive influence on budgeting and allow you to determine the development cost in advance.
 We shall discuss them in detail in this article.

-What affects the cost of app development?
+What affects the cost of mobile application development?

 There are many companies in the world that provide this service and you can easily get lost in the variety of offers.
 That can embarrass even experienced entrepreneurs, not to mention the start-up owners who don’t have sufficient experience yet.